List of The Belgariad and The Malloreon characters: Other characters

 These are characters in the Belgariad and the Malloreon that influence the story, but do not fit into any of the other categories.

 The Prophecy of Light

-The Prophecy of Light is the positive main driving force of the protagonists, six of gods, and Eriond.
+The Prophecy of Light is the positive main driving force of the protagonists, six of the gods, and Eriond.
 Often called the "dry voice" in Garion's mind, to whom (and occasionally through whom to others) it offered guidance.

 Cyradis

 Cyradis is the Seer chosen to appoint Light or Dark as the dominant moral force of the story's world in the final meeting between the rival prophesies.
 She first appears to Errand at the Vale of Aldur; later to the other protagonists at Rheon; and is shown as a slight girl with dark blonde hair and a blindfold over her eyes.
 She is escorted by the mute Toth.
 During the final Choice, Polgara removes her blindfold, to assist her decision; and Cyradis chooses Eriond (Light) over Geran (Dark), but loses her second sight.
 She is married to Zakath at the end of the series.